felixng/felix.ng/index.md

 #### 🚀 Side Projects

-Strong believer of side projects and indie businesses.
  Fiddled with a lot of random ideas and projects related to my passions.

+[MVMT](https://mvmt.felix.ng), a directory of the top movement related studios and centres in London.
+[Project Curious Name](https://curiousincident.herokuapp.com/) that calculates if the alphabets of your name add up to a prime number.
+Inspired by the awards-winning theatrical play [The Curious Incident of the Dog in the Night-Time](https://www.nationaltheatre.org.uk/shows/the-curious-incident-of-the-dog-in-the-night-time), where they have a small price for audience members with a prime number name.

 None has worked out well enough to make me good money, but none has stopped me from keep on trying.
+I also keep a [list](/inspirations) of people/projects that keep on inspiring me.

 #### 🏋 What else do I do?

 I code and I travel.
 I go to theatre, a lot.
-I also dance, tumble and practise handbalancing.
+I also dance, tumble and practise [handbalancing](http://thecircusdictionary.com/moves/?category=hand-balance).

 Trying to bulk up, as well as keeping and/or improving my mobility so that I can continue doing these things.